K9i-0/record_iterable_utils/README.md

 # record_iterable_utils

-A Dart package providing a collection of extension methods and utility functions for working with iterable records (tuples).
+A Dart package providing a collection of extension methods and utility functions for working with iterable records.

 ## Features